 3. No cook apricot energy bites

-Ruchi created the perfect sugar-free snack made with dried apricots, raisins, flax seeds, healthy nuts and desiccated coconut.
+Ruchi created the perfect sugar-free snack made with dried apricots, raisins, ground flaxseed, healthy nuts and desiccated coconut.
 I love how the apricots are dominating the color of the bites.

 Credit and detailed recipe: ruchiskitchen.com

 You’ll find many energy bites recipes with oats, cashew butter and coconut flakes as base, but this one comes with a special twist.
 To bring a bit tang to the flavor, Erin adds freshly squeezed lemon juice.
 What else?
 For an extra pinch of yum she uses vegan, dairy-free white chocolate chips.
 If you want a 100% clean eating treat, just leave out the white chocolate chips.